titansrule3035/unity-c-sharp-inventory-system-test/README.md

 ## Notes

 **Item IDs:**
 Each item is referenced by a unique integer ID.
+Use the console or ask for a list of IDs as needed.

 | Item ID | Item Name      |
   |:-------:|----------------|